 - Loved ones of people with substance use disorders, as they can also benefit from outpatient treatment.
 Many programs offer family counseling sessions and support groups.
 This can provide valuable information on how they can best help a loved one dealing with a substance use disorder.

 Benefits of Outpatient Treatment

 Outpatient treatment has an array of benefits.
-One of the first questions people may ask when considering treatment is how much does outpatient rehab cost?
-Luckily, outpatient rehab is relatively affordable, as one is not paying for room, board, and around-the-clock supervision.1, 5
+One of the first questions people may ask when considering treatment is how much does outpatient treatment cost?
+Luckily, outpatient treatment is relatively affordable, as one is not paying for room, board, and around-the-clock supervision.1, 5

 Flexibility is another benefit of outpatient treatment.
 Groups and individual sessions can be scheduled at times that are convenient for those in attendance.4 This means that treatment can be provided at various times, such as in the morning, afternoon, evening, or even on weekends in some cases.4